Domaine Émilian Gillet, Clessé

-Jean did, together with famous guys like Marcel Lapierre and Pierre Overnoy, a massive work to develop the philosophies of oragnic farming and minimal intervetion winemaking throughout France in the early 80:s.
+Jean did, together with famous guys like Marcel Lapierre and Pierre Overnoy, a massive work to develop the philosophies of organic farming and minimal intervention winemaking throughout France in the early 80:s.

 His son Gautier started to work by his side in 1996, and is since year 2000 responsible for both the vineyards and vinification, but has Jean around to help out.
 Gautier has a hand full of work, because he also runs the Domaine de la Bongran and also the Domaine Roally which he purchased in 2002.

-There is one single white wine produced every year, Freschness, intense fruit and minaerality is to be found.
+There is one single white wine produced every year, freshness, intense fruit and minerality is to be found.

 Appellation: AOC Viré-Clessé